 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Score explanation: This topic was not covered.
+Score explanation: VCU's curriculum does not address this topic.